 Discretion: Healthcare information is usually highly confidential (and legally so), so medical billers need to be able to maintain that patient confidentiality at all times.

 What’s required to work in medical billing?

 Medical billing is a field you can enter without a college degree, though an associate’s degree in medical coding or health information technology can be an asset.
-Certification is not usually a requirement for medical billing clerks, but if you want to enhance your resume there is optional certification by the AAPC (formerly known as the American Academy of Professional Coders).
+Certification is not usually a requirement for medical billing clerks, but if you want to enhance your resume there is an optional certification by the AAPC (formerly known as the American Academy of Professional Coders).